dqops/dqo/docs/checks/column/uniqueness/change-distinct-count-since-30-days.md

 **change distinct count since 30 days** checks

 **Description**
-Column level check that ensures that the distinct count in a monitored column has changed by a fixed rate since the last readout from last month.
+Column-level check that ensures that the distinct count in a monitored column has changed by a fixed rate since the last readout from last month.

 ___